tommasocisternino/CloudCareTest/README.md

 # WEB APP DI TEST PER CLOUD CARE

-This project is based on Laravel 10.
+This project is based on Laravel 10 and the mininum PHP version is 8.1 .

 ## BASIC INSTALLATION
 Install and configure